- white paint and one other color of paint

 Display and compare the children’s color samples and talk about their discoveries.

-- How did you make all those different shades of (insert color)?
+- How did you make all those different shades of (blue)?

-- If you want to make this shade of blue (point to a light blue) a darker shade of blue, what would you do?
+- If you want to make this blue (point to a light blue) a darker shade of blue, what would you do?

 (Children may come up with several solutions, such as “add a little black,” or “put in some dark blue.”
 Encourage them to try out their solutions when they next paint in the learning center.)